kateb11/CTF-Write-Ups/BYU-CTF-Fall-2021/README.md

  - The first visible sign shows that this road is on Route 16
  - There is a partly covered sign that starts with the number 2
  - Looking at the Wikipedia article for Massachusetts Route 16, we can see the major intersections on this route.
  - One of the major intersecting routes is 28 in Reading.
-Looking back at the picture we ca see that on the sign there appears to be the letters "Rea".
+Looking back at the picture we can see that on the sign there appears to be the letters "Rea".
 It seems we are on the right track!
  ![Intersection](Pictures/Route28.png)
  3. Find the Intersection
  - Open Google Maps and locate where Route 16 intersects with Route 28 in Reading, Massachusetts